coydog/coydog-resume/README.md

 #### Independent projects
 (1999 - present)

+* Conducted research into HTTP server slot denial of service attacks.
+  Implemented multithreaded malicious HTTP clients in Rust and C to test mitigation techniques.
 * Developed audiosniff, a network monitor in C that represents network traffic as audio tones to aid network troubleshooting and development.
 Audiosniff intercepts traffic using pcap and outputs tones with the speaker driver of